 Mac-N-Cheese: Comfort food cooked over a fire?
 Count me in.
 You can add any protein you like if you want to add some nutrition.

 Campfire Pizza: All you need is a pre-made refrigerated dough, sauce, toppings, and a campfire.
 Spread the dough out and place it in an oiled cast-iron skillet.
 Place over the fire and cook until the bottom has browned, then flip.
-Add your sauce, toppings, and cook until crust is fully cooked and the toppings are warmed.
+Add your sauce, toppings, and shredded cheese, and cook until the crust is fully cooked and the toppings are warmed.

 Carne Asada Nachos: Gather around the campfire with a skillet of crispy tortilla chips, tender steak, rich queso, and chopped veggies.
-Prep some of the ingredients before you go (like the steak and veggies) so you can easily heat them over the fire.
+Prep some of the ingredients before you go (like the steak and veggies) to easily heat them over the fire.

 Foil Packet Camping Food Meals